Natherul/nath-bot/README.md

 The bot also produces the file results.txt which contains the last information from soronline, this is used on boot up of the bot so that it knows if the current zones are new or not.
 The bot also prints messages to the screen when it looks for new information and when it posts it to a channel.
 I would suggest once  implemented to make a simple systemd service out of it and let it turn that output into files.

+One such example of a systemd service file is located in the examples folder, this example assumes the scripts are placed in the location: "/home/pi/discBot/".